aryan-t22/FunctionApp/README.md

 therefore would like to have this as a stretch goal, and to aim for visualizing the Fourier Transform of a small subset of functions for my final submission in Phase 4.
 For a more moderate stretch goal, I want to implement functionality to determine how many terms in a Fourier Series one would need to approximate a function in their worklist at a particular value to a specified degree of accuracy.
+An even more moderate stretch goal is to optimize the Polynomial class in the project to take into account degree in a rigorous sense.

 ## *User Stories:*
 A requirement of the CPSC 210 Project is to consider user stories when designing our projects.
 Below is a list of user